 DON'T target your chubbiest friends or family

 You're in a group.
 Say a Secret Santa swap or the Christmas Day lull just after mince pies.
-You hand a shiny Fitbit Charge HR or Jawbone UP3 to the family member with what you reckon to be the highest BMI in the room, if not the county.
+You hand a shiny Fitbit Charge 2 (or even worse a body fat measuring TomTom Touch) to the family member with what you reckon to be the highest BMI in the room, if not the county.
 Everyone else gets chocolates and boxsets.
 You may as well have shouted 'Shame!
 Shame!' at them in your best Christopher Lee voice while they were tucking in.

 DO highlight niche features